Forex Market: Indian rupee slips down against US dollar, UAE dirham | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, Indian Rupee, Forex Foreign Exchang, Forex Market, UAE Dirham, US Dollar Index

-Mumbai: The Indian rupee slipped down against the other currencies in the forex market.
-The strengthening of the US dollar and negative opening of the Indian share market has weighed upon the Indian rupee.
+Mumbai: The Indian rupee edged lower against the US dollar and UAE dirham in the forex market.
+The strengthening of the US dollar and negative opening of the Indian share market has weighed upon the Indian currency.

-At the interbank foreign exchange, the Indian currency opened on a weak note at 74.11.
-During trading it then dipped to 74.16, registering a decline of 11 paise from the last close.
-On Tuesday, the Indian rupee had closed at 74.05 against the US currency.
-The Indian rupee is trading at 20.20 against the UAE dirham.
+At the interbank foreign exchange, the rupee opened on a weak note at 74.44.
+During trading it then slipped down to 74.54 against the dollar, registering a decline of 20 paise from Wednesday’s close.
+Indian rupee is trading at 20.31 against the UAE dirham.
+On Wednesday, the rupee had closed at 74.34 against the US dollar.

-The dollar index which measures US currency’s strength against a basket of six currencies rose by 0.08% to 94.03.
-Foreign institutional investors were net sellers in the Indian share market as they offloaded shares worth Rs 2,445.25 crore.
+The dollar index, which measures the US dollar’s strength against a basket of six currencies,Surged by 0.10% to 94.94.
+Foreign institutional investors were net sellers in the Indian share market as they offloaded shares worth Rs 469.50 crore.

 Post Your Comments